RPCEmu is a emulator of Acorn's Risc PC and A7000 machines. It is a work in progress and should be considered of Alpha Quality.

 RPCEmu reports how many millions of instructions are executed per second (MIPS).
 This figure has been widely misinterpreted in the past, partly due to Acorn giving their machines very optimistic performance figures, and partly due to confusion with the DMIPS figure reported by the Dhrystone benchmark.

-It is better to compare RPCEmu and real Acorn hardware running actual applications or benchmarks, such as Dhrystone (though that itself is not entirely reliable), instead of comparing RPCEmu's MIPS count with what an ARM6 or ARM7 is theoretically capable of.
+It is better to compare RPCEmu and real Acorn hardware running actual applications or benchmarks, instead of comparing RPCEmu's MIPS count with what an ARM6 or ARM7 is theoretically capable of.

 Download the .msi installer and double click it.
 This should install it to the default windows program locations (e.g. C:\Program Files\RPCEmu).
 This will provide you with Start Menu shortcuts for running the program.